 The trigger jets are thus all that is needed to search for bumps in the dijet mass distribution.
 This spectrum is seen in the upper panel of Figure 1.
 The lower parts show the difference between the data and smooth functions fitted to them.
 A resonance would appear as a bump with a high statistical significance, as indicated on the figure by two (amplified) example new physics models taken from simulation.
 Since no significant bump-like deviations are observed in data, limits are set on certain new physics scenarios (see Figure 2) – which are now more tightly constrained than ever – and the hunt for dark matter continues.

-- Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in pp collisions at 13 TeV (ATLAS-EXOT-2016-20).
+- Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in proton-proton collisions at 13 TeV (ATLAS-EXOT-2016-20).

 - The summary plots from the ATLAS Exotic physics group.

 - Search for new phenomena in dijet events using 37 fb−1 of proton-proton collision data collected at 13 TeV with the ATLAS detector (a similar analysis, but with "normal" full events - Phys.
 Rev. D 96 (2017) 052004, arXiv: 1703.09127, see figures).

 - Moriond QCD 2018 presentation by Katharina Bierwagen: Searches for dark matter at ATLAS and CMS

 - Moriond QCD 2018 presentation by Carl Gwilliam: Searches for dijet and diboson resonnances with the ATLAS detector

 - See also LHCb and CMS publications that use this technique.
 LHCb: Tesla: an application for real-time data analysis in High Energy Physics (arXiv: 1604.05596) and CMS: Search for dijet resonances in proton-proton collisions at 13 TeV and constraints on dark matter and other models (arXiv: 1611.03568).